35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^6] The amount of affordable housing due is calculated using habitable rooms.
 This gives a more accurate percentage figure, but results in fewer affordable homes than a calculation based on units, reduced by the weight of larger family homes.

-^x2 GLA Stage 3 report para 29.
-Total residential 472,000sqm, including co-living up 50,000sqm maximum co-living floorspace, according to footnote.
-Maximum student floorspace also 50,000sqm, giving total co-living/student floorspace of 100,000sm divided into total residential 472,000sqm, giving 19.12%.

-^x2i GLA Stage 3 para 25, 26.
+[^7] GLA Stage 3 para 25, 26; 183.
 The total floorspace limit is increased from 656,200sqm to 766,148sqm (16,75%).
 The cumulative zonal total is 837,400sqm.

-^x2ii GLA Stage 3 report para 25, 26.
+[^8] GLA Stage 3 report para 25, 26.
 The residential floorspace limit is increased from 331,500sqm to 472,600sqm (42.56%).
 The requirement for a second staircase in tall buildings was an eventual outcome of the Grenfell Tower fire, 2017.